TL;DR

 8. Change of Occupation

 Just like your address, your job title affects your premium.
-An office worker who retrains as a delivery driver presents a much higher risk to an insurer.
-You must inform your insurer of any change in your employment status or occupation, even if it seems irrelevant.
+An office worker who retrains as a delivery driver presents a much higher risk to an insurer. you should consider whether you may need to inform your insurer of any change in your employment status or occupation, even if it seems irrelevant.

 9. Failing to Report Minor Incidents